 Attorney at Davis Wright Tremaine LLP

-Anne Marie Tavella is an attorney at Davis Wright Tremaine LLP, with expertise in Alaska Native law and policy.
+Anne Marie Tavella is an attorney at Davis Wright Tremaine LLP, focusing on federal vaccine mandates and associated legal matters.

 Benjamin Mallott